railwayapp/docs/src/pages/deployment/webhooks.md

 Webhooks can be used to notify your own application of deployment status changes.

 ## Setting up a webhook
-To setup a webhook, first navigate to an existing project.
-Then click on the deploy menu and then the settings tab.
+Complete the following steps to setup a webhook:

+1. Open an existing project on Railway.
+2. Click on the deployments menu.
+3. Navigate to the settings tab.
+4. Input your desired webhook URL into the input under "Build and Deploy Webhooks".
+5. Click the checkmark to the right of the input to save.

-Here you will see a section titled "Build and Deploy Webhooks".
-Under here you may input a URL.
-This URL will receive a webhook payload when the current project's deploy status changes.
+The URL you provide will receive a webhook payload when the current project's deploy status changes.
 This will be executed across all environments in the project.

 To see what payload will be transmitted to the URL, you can expand the "Example webhook payload" panel.